Eng-Hajiarab/Mouse-Volume-Control/README.md

 - **Toggle script On/Off with Double Middle Click**
   - Status message displayed via ToolTip
-  - Developer name displayed on the second line

 - **Natural mouse behavior preserved**
   - After using Right Click for volume or mute, the Windows context menu works normally